badlydrawnrob/anki/source/docs/highlight/index.md

 - Add your changes in `Styling` field (at the bottom)
 - Repeat for each Card Type

 You'll need to do this everytime you install the deck.
+If you'd like to make your changes permanent, you'll need to do things ...

-#### The professional way ...
+#### The professional way!

-If you'd like to:
+So you want to:

 - Highlight your code blocks offline
 - Convert Markdown to HTML automatically